 Our bloggers are wise college students who have been around the block and can look back with some perspective.
-So, we recently asked them, “If you could have a conversation with a younger version of yourself, what’s a piece of high school advice that you would give to them?”
+So we asked them, “If you could have a conversation with a younger version of yourself, what’s a piece of high school advice that you would give to them?”

 We hope their answers to our “high school advice” question help as you continue to navigate your high school experience.

 Everything really will be okay!
 Trust us.